 Having seen that the East-West dichotomy is omnipresent in history, philosophy, demographics, religion, culture, ideology, even sexuality, let us now, in looking at the dialectics of dichotomy, expand its scope to more exotic fields such as physiology, geopolitics, and cognition:

-1) Cerebral Determinism
+1) Cerebral determinism

 This notion is linked to human physiology.

-2) The Theory of Shared Labor
+2) The Theory of shared labor

-The definition of the East-West dichotomy (from Greek dicha, ‘apart,’ and tomos ‘cutting’) is a form of logical division consisting of the separation of the geopolitical map into two hemispheres, one of which has and the other has not in each case perpetually exhibited the tendency for analytically-based reasoning or integration-based reasoning.
-In any population, just as we may divide its members along a vertical scale into professional individuals and individuals who are not professionals (and each of these may be subdivided again), similarly we may divide cultures along a horizontal scale into analytically-based societies and societies which are integration-based.
-Because each side has what the other side is lacking, East and West together form a whole that is imperfect without both of its parts.
+The definition of East-West dichotomy (from Greek dicha, “apart”, and tomos, “cutting”) is a form of logical division consisting of the separation of the geopolitical map into two hemispheres, one of which has and the other has not in each case perpetually exhibited the tendency for analytically-based reasoning or integration-based reasoning.
+In any population, just as we may divide its members along a vertical scale into professional individuals and individuals who are not professionals (and each of these may be subdivided again), similarly we may divide cultures along a horizontal scale into analytical-based societies and societies which are integration-based.
+Because each side contains what the other side is lacking, East and West together form a whole that is imperfect without both of its parts.
 If we now come to see the division into integration-based and analytically-based civilizations as a form of specialization in ‘cooperative labor’ with specific tasks and roles well adjusted to increase efficiency and intellectual output of humankind, we could imagine a certain regulatory mechanism or ‘collective consciousness’ that shifts whole populations – voluntary or involuntary – into their respective geopolitical roles and provides them with specific tasks so as to serve the greater good of the whole.

-3) Cognitive Dualism
+3) Cognitive dualism

-Dualism, in its simplest notion, is related to binary thinking, that is, to systems of thought that are two-valued: valid/invalid, true/false, good/bad, right/wrong.
-The doctrine of two truths, however, is more concretely used in the dualistic response to the conflict between spiritualism and science, the spiritual and the secular.
-Dewey saw all philosophical problems as being derived from dualistic oppositions, in particular between the spirit and physical matter, but it is his conclusion that is most significant: Dewey advocated rejecting Hegel’s dialectical idealism (that recommended the synthesis of oppositions seen as theses versus antitheses) on the grounds that the whole (synthesis) is never the sum of its parts (thesis and antithesis).
-Conclusively, contradictions are universal: It is ‘either-or’ or ‘both but incommensurable,’ as for example ‘ebb and flow,’ ‘yin and yang,’ or as the Chinese-English saying goes: “鱼和熊掌，不可兼得” (“You can’t have your cake and eat it, too” – unabridged: “鱼，我所欲也；熊掌，亦我所欲也，二者不可得兼，舍鱼儿取熊掌者也” [Mencius, 11A,4]).
+Dualism, in its simplest notion, is related to binary thinking, that is, to systems of thought that are two-valued: valid/invalid, true/false, good/bad or right/wrong.
+The doctrine of two truths however is more concretely engaged in the dualistic response to the conflict between spiritualism and science, the spiritual and the secular.
+Dewey sees all problems of philosophy derived from dualistic oppositions, particular between the spirit and the physical matter, but it is his conclusion that is most significant: Dewey proposes the rejecting of Hegel’s dialectical idealism (that recommended the synthesis of oppositions seen as theses versus antitheses) on the grounds that the whole (synthesis) is never the sum of its parts (thesis and antithesis).
+Conclusively, contradictions are universal: it is ‘either or’ or ‘both but incommensurable’, as for example ‘ebb and flow’, ‘Yin and Yang’, or as the Chinese-English saying goes: 鱼和熊掌，不可兼得 – You can’t have your cake and eat it, unabridged: “鱼，我所欲也；熊掌，亦我所欲业，二者不可的兼，舍鱼儿取熊掌者也” (Mencius, 11A,4).

-The study of the ‘other,’ Jean-Paul Sartre’s xenophobic masochism as expressed in “l’enfer, c’est les autres,” Jürgen Habermas’ paranoid ‘der Blick des anderen,’ or the Indian philosophy of ‘Deshi-Pardeshi’ (Inhabitor vs. Outsider), the silly but deadly communist-capitalist game – all of these simply indicate: I am not you, and you are not me.
+The study of the ‘other’ – Satre’s xenophobic masochism ‘L’enfer, c’est les autres’, Habermas’ paranoid ‘Der Blick des anderen’, or the Indian philosophy of ‘Deshi-Pardeshi’ (Inhabitor vs. Outsider), the silly but deadly Communist-Capitalist game, all of them are simply saying: I am not you, and you are not me.
 So, what is the argument?
-Don’t we all like to disagree, not because we have the better reasons, but because we can disagree?
-Isn’t it our right to say that “although ‘your’ country is made of gold, ‘I’ don’t like it!”
-Don’t I have the right to say no?
-It was in structuralism, famously represented by Claude Lévi-Strauss, where one did not only organize human thought and culture into binary oppositions, but attached hierarchies to them as well.
-For some reason in the European history of ideas, ‘rational’ is usually privileged and associated with men, while ‘emotional’ is inferior and associated with women.
-Blond hair in Western culture is privileged and associated with goodness, while black hair is inferior and associated with evil, and so on (Boon, 1972; Goddard, 1982).
-Was Lévi-Strauss right if one wanted to say that the ‘West’ is privileged and associated with ‘mastering the theories,’ while the ‘East’ is inferior and associated with ‘mastering the arts’?
+Do we not all like to disagree, not because we hold the better reasons, but because we “can” disagree.
+Isn’t it our right so say, that “although ‘your’ country is made of gold, ‘I’ don’t like it!”
+“Do I not have the right to say ‘No?’
+It was in structuralism, famously represented by Claude Lévi-Strauss, where one did not only organize human thought and culture into binary oppositions but attached hierarchies to them as well.
+For some reason in European history of thought, ‘rational’ is usually privileged and associated with men, while ‘emotional’ is inferior and associated with women.
+‘Blond hair’ in Western cultures is privileged and associated to goodness, while ‘Black hair’ is inferior and associated to evil, and so on (Boon, 1972; Goddard, 1982).
+Is Mr. Lévi-Strauss right if one wanted to say that the ‘West’ is privileged and associated with ‘mastering the theories’, while the ‘East’ is inferior and associated with ‘mastering the arts’?
 Surely, cultural values and prejudices vary over time.
-What does not is the underlying, psychologically calibrated mechanism of all human reasoning: its cognitive dualism.
+What does not, is the underlying, psychological calibrated mechanism of all human reasoning: its cognitive dualism.